SecurityTrails::Domain - Collecting domain data from SecurityTrails

-SecurityTrails is the world's largest repository of historical DNS data, Data for security companies, researchers, and teams who need to detail, find suspicious changes in DNS records, and prevent future fraudulent or criminal activity.
+SecurityTrails is the world's largest repository of historical DNS data.
+Data for security companies, researchers, and teams that need to detail, find suspicious changes in DNS records, and prevent future fraudulent or criminal activity.

-A-Parser allows saving scraping settings for future use (presets), setting a scraping schedule, and much more.
-You can use automatic query multiplication, substitution of subqueries from files, iteration over alphanumeric combinations and lists to get the maximum possible number of results.
+A-Parser functionality allows you to save parsing settings for future use (presets), set parsing schedules, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, brute-forcing of alphanumeric combinations and lists to obtain the maximum possible number of results.

-A-Parser supports flexible results formatting thanks to the built-in powerful templating engine Template Toolkit, which allows applying additional logic to the results and outputting data in various formats, including JSON, SQL and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit template engine, which allows you to apply additional logic to results and output data in various formats, including JSON, SQL, and CSV.

 - Alexa rank